scherrer-txt/bts/_posts/2023-11-23-kreativita-originalita-a-rap.md

 ---
 layout: post
+title: "Kreativita, originalita a rap | Behind the Screens | by Scherrer.txt"
-title: Kreativita, originalita a rap
+name: Kreativita, originalita a rap
 perex: Jak do sebe zapadá kreativita a originalita?
 A co rap?
 Další Behind the Screens!
 Držte si klobouky, we are going metaphysical!
 order: "13"
 release: 2023/11